-Committed to strengthening the protection of civilians and civilian objects in armed conflict, strengthening compliance with International Humanitarian Law, and addressing the humanitarian harm that can arise from the indiscriminate use of explosive weapons with wide area effects in populated areas, we will:
+Committed to strengthening the protection of civilians and civilian objects in armed conflict, strengthening compliance with International Humanitarian Law, and addressing the humanitarian harm that can arise from the use of explosive weapons with wide area effects in populated areas, we will:

-- 3.1 Develop, review, implement, and, where necessary, improve national policy and practice with regard to the protection of civilians during armed conflict in urban areas. - 3.2 Ensure comprehensive training of our armed forces on International Humanitarian Law, and on the measures and good practices to be applied during the conduct of hostilities in populated areas to protect civilians and civilian objects. - 3.3 3.4 Ensure that our armed forces, in the conduct of military operations, will take all feasible precautions in the choice of means and methods of attack with a view to avoid, and in any event to minimize incidental loss of civilians and/or damage to civilian objects, inter alia adopt and implement policies and practices to avoid civilian harm by restricting the use of explosive weapons with wide area effects in populated areas whose effects extend beyond the immediate area vicinity of a military objective and which are likely to cause excessive incidental harm to civilians and civilian objects located around. - 3.4 3.3.
-Ensure that our armed forces make every effort in the planning of military operations and the execution of attacks in populated areas to consider incidental direct, indirect and reverberating effects on civilians and civilian objects which can reasonably be foreseen, based on available information at the time, and take all feasible appropriate mitigation measures to limit-the risk of harm to civilians and civilian objects.

-Commented [MM-B-GU2]: Change the order of 3.3 and 3.4.
+- 3.1 Develop, review, implement, and, where necessary, improve national policy and practice with regard to the protection of civilians during armed conflict in urban areas. - 3.2 Ensure comprehensive training of our armed forces on International Humanitarian Law, and on the measures and good practices to be applied during the conduct of hostilities in populated areas to protect civilians and civilian objects. - 3.3 Ensure that our armed forces adopt and implement policies and practices to avoid civilian harm by restricting the use of explosive weapons with wide area effects in populated areas whose effects extend beyond the immediate area of a military objective. - 3.4 Ensure that our armed forces make every effort in the planning of military operations and the execution of attacks in populated areas to consider direct, indirect and reverberating effects on civilians and civilian objects which can reasonably be foreseen, and take appropriate mitigation measures to limit the risk of harm to civilians and civilian objects. - 3.5 Ensure the marking, clearance, and removal or destruction of explosive remnants of war as soon as possible after the end of active hostilities in accordance with applicable international law. - 3.6 Enhance the protection of civilians by identifying, developing and exchanging good practices to reduce aggregate risks to civilians during military operations in urban warfare. - 3.7 Facilitate the dissemination and understanding of International Humanitarian Law by all parties to armed conflict.